top of page

 Ashley (she/her)

 Hi!
-My name is Ashley, and I am the Health and Wellness Program Assistant.
+My name is Ashley, and I am the Student Wellness Program Assistant.
 I am currently finishing up my final year in the Honours Psychology Program with a minor in Anthropology.
 I am passionate about the health and wellness of my communities and learning about how to improve the system to better serve these communities.
 Outside of work and school, I enjoy painting, reading, swimming, and spending time with my dog.

 bottom of page